-It’s only a few days into January, and apologies in advance for sounding like a life coach, but there’s a lot we need to accomplish this year, so let’s get started!
-As I write this blog, and as you read it, our one and only home planet is on a climate change trajectory that does not meet the Intergovernmental Panel on Climate Change (IPCC)’s recommended target for global temperatures which is to stay under 1.5C of warming above pre-industrial levels (1).
-So, how can we take matters into our own hands in 2020 to make sure we can create a sustainable future for generations to come?
-Here are our 20 recommendations:
+One learning I am taking away is knowing that when we need to, we can come together as a global community to solve the world’s toughest problems.
+And I am grateful that this is true, because we have a big climate challenge that still needs to be tackled.
+As I write this blog, and as you read it, our planet is on a climate change trajectory that does not meet the Intergovernmental Panel on Climate Change (IPCC)’s recommended target for global temperatures which is to stay under 1.5C of warming above pre-industrial levels (1).
+So, how can we take matters into our own hands in 2021 to make sure we can create a sustainable future for generations to come?
+Here are our 21 ways to get started:

 1. Start meatless mondays

 Okay it doesn’t have to be Mondays, but trying picking one day of the week to eat vegetarian or vegan.
 Animal agriculture is a leading contributor to greenhouse gas emissions, so even cutting out meat once a week can make a huge difference (2)!